 Example: Room dimensions = 4 feet long, 4 feet wide, and 9 foot ceiling = $4 \times 4 \times 9 = 144$ cubic feet.
-This would be considered a closet for the WHN399 model.
+This would be considered a closet for a Knight wall mount boiler.

-- For closet and alcove installations as shown - in FIG.'s 1-1 and 1-2, CPVC or stainless steel vent material must be used inside the structure.
+For closet and alcove installations as shown in FIG.'s 1-1 and 1-2, CPVC or stainless steel vent material must be used inside the structure.
 The two ventilating air openings shown in FIG. 1-1 are required for this arrangement.
 Failure to follow this warning could result in fire, personal injury, or death.